kanagalasrilakshmi/Assignment4PDP/res/DESIGN-README.txt

 # if the difference in dates is more than 1800 days then performance is computed for every year in this range is displayed in format - eg:"2016,2017..."
 # Scale is computed by doing the following :
 # Range of values (Max value of portfolio - Min Value of Portfolio) of the portfolio is calculated and divided 50(To not exceed 50 asterisks per line).
-# Min value of the portfolio is subtracted from the portfolio values in that range and they are divided by the scale obtained previously.
+# Min value of the portfolio is subtracted from the portfolio values in that range, then they are divided by the scale obtained previously.
 # These values are used for plotting performance of the portfolio.